Housing / Infrastructure

 There are 90,580 dams in the country and the average age is 56 years.
 The number of high-hazard potential dams is increasing, and was almost 15,500 in 2016.
 It is estimated that it will require nearly $45 billion in funding to repair aging, high-hazard potential dams.
 30,000 miles of levees protect an estimated $1.3 trillion in property. $80 billion of investment is needed in the next 10 years to maintain and improve the nation’s system of levees.
 In 2014 Congress passed the Water Resources Reform and Development Act, established a nation-wide levee safety program, but the program has not yet received any funding.

 During the campaign, Trump proposed an infrastructure plan that consisted of a massive tax break to corporations encouraging the construction of projects deemed profitable.
-This would likely speed up approval for projects, such as electrical grid modernization or energy pipeline expansions, that are already planned or underway, rather than fulfilling infrastructure needs.
+This would likely speed up approval for projects that are already planned or underway, rather than fulfilling infrastructure needs.
 This subsidizes investors, not projects, so there is no guarantee that these projects would prompt any new hiring.

 On April 4, 2017, in a meeting with business leaders, Trump said "we're talking about a very major infrastructure bill of a trillion dollars, perhaps even more."